CABSEL/ProTINA/salmon_R/salmon_1.0_R/readme.md

 ---
 ### SALMON version 1.0

-The MATLAB subroutines in the SALMON package (__v.1.0__) have been successfully tested on __R (>= 3.3.2)__  platforms.
+The R version of SALMON package (__v.1.0__) have been successfully tested on __R (>= 3.3.2)__  platforms.
 Please refer to the SALMON manuscript for more detailed information about the algorithm.
 Any questions regarding SALMON usage can be addressed to heeju.noh@chem.ethz.ch or to rudi.gunawan@chem.ethz.ch.

 #### Installation instruction: